The-AI-Alliance/microsite-template/README-template.md

 >
 > Also delete the upstream branch in the GitHub page for your repo.
 Then skip to the next step.

-As discussed in [`GITHUB_PAGES.md`](https://github.com/The-AI-Alliance/the-ai-alliance.github.io/blob/main/GITHUB_PAGES.md), by default we publish the "microsite" from the `latest` branch, using `main` as the pre-publishing integration branch.
-Assuming you made all the edits above on the `main` branch, merge them to `latest`.
+As discussed in [`GITHUB_PAGES.md`](https://github.com/The-AI-Alliance/the-ai-alliance.github.io/blob/main/GITHUB_PAGES.md), by default we publish the "microsite" from the `main` branch, but previously our convention was to use the `latest` branch for publishing and restrict the `main` to be the pre-publishing "work" branch.
+Assuming you made custom edits above on the `main` branch, merge them to `latest`.
+If you are using a different publishing branch, change `latest` accordingly:

 ```shell
 git checkout latest